A Small, Twisted Woman of No Importance

 “They say you had a brother in the womb.”

 “So said the old midwife when putting her ear to my mami’s belly.
-She suffered, did my mami, a devilish torment from blows and kicks and slaps.
-The quickening caused her such grief that she called on the midwife who declared, ‘Two souls lodge in you where there is room for one.’
+She suffered, did my mami, a devilish torment inside her, from blows and kicks and slaps.
+The quickening caused her such grief that she called on the midwife who declared, ‘Two souls battle in you.
+There is room for only one.’
 My mami was a small woman, as I am a small woman.”

 “They say…” The boy hesitates.
 “They say you talk to Death and Death hears.”